Emergency Orthodontist Bend

 Maintain Good Oral Hygiene At Home

 To remove food particles and other debris from your teeth and gums on a daily basis, you need to brush, floss, and rinse with an antimicrobial mouthwash consistently.
-It can also be helpful to switch up the oral hygiene tools you use during your orthodontic treatment, like getting a water flosser or interproximal toothbrush.
+It can also be helpful to switch up the oral hygiene tools you use during your orthodontic treatment, like getting a water flosser or an interproximal toothbrush.
 These will help you thoroughly clean your mouth, reducing your chances of developing tooth decay, gum disease, and the like.

 Abide by the Dietary Restrictions